SladeCarlson/SladeCarlson/README.md

 - I'm a HS Freshman
 - I'm a one-time CyberPatriot National Finalist
 - Currently on CyberPatriot Team Netrunners
+- I specialize in Cisco, but i have spent time in every system
-- I also enjoy Raspberry pi projects and 3D printing
+- I also work on and use 3D printers, as well as use Fusion 360

 <!---
 CosmicFox5115/CosmicFox5115 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.